GIT for polarized curves: Compactifications of the universal Jacobian

 Fix integers $d$ and $g\geq 2$.
 Consider the stack $\cJ_{d,g}$, called the \emph{universal Jacobian stack} of genus $g$ and degree $d$, whose section over a scheme $S$ is the groupoid of families of smooth curves of genus $g$ over $S$ together with a line bundle of relative degree $d$.
 We denote by $J_{d,g}$ its coarse moduli space, and we call it the \emph{universal Jacobian variety} (or simply the universal Jacobian) of degree $d$ and genus $g$\footnote{In \cite{Cap}, this variety is called the universal Picard variety and it is denoted by $P_{d,g}$.
 We prefer to use the name universal Jacobian, and therefore the symbol $J_{d,g}$, because the word Jacobian variety is used only for curves while the word Picard variety is used also for varieties of higher dimensions and therefore it is more ambiguous.
 Accordingly, we will denote the Caporaso's compactified universal Jacobian by $\ov{J}_{d,g}$ instead of $\ov{P}_{d,g}$ as in \cite{Cap} (see Fact \ref{F:Old-Comp-Jac}).}.
+The aim of this section is to show how we can use the GIT analysis carried out in the previous sections in order to obtain three different modular compactifications of the universal Jacobian stack $\cJ_{d,g}$ and of the universal Jacobian variety $J_{d,g}$.